We are reader supported. If you buy through the links on our website, we may earn a small commission at no additional cost to you. Learn more.

 What makes a spark plug the best?

-Different people might give different answers, a performance enthusiast might not care about the fuel economy and a daily commuter might give up on performance for fuel economy.
+Different people might give different answers – a performance enthusiast might not care about the fuel economy and a daily commuter might give up on performance for fuel economy.

-But the NGK Laser Iridium Spark Plug ILFR5T11, the best budget spark plug on the market, give an optimum balance between fuel economy and performance.
+But the NGK Laser Iridium Spark Plug ILFR5T11, the best budget spark plug on the market, gives an optimum balance between fuel economy and performance.
 Being an Iridium spark plug and being from one of the best brands, the NGK, this spark plug is designed to last longer than the traditional spark plugs.

-It is one of the latest spark plugs from the brand, and hence it is a latest technology product.
+It is one of the latest spark plugs from the brand, and hence it is the latest technology product.
 The center electrode is made of iridium which reduces voltage requirements to fire the spark plug, and the ground electrode is made of platinum.
 This dual precious metal design is proven to give supreme ignition and longevity.